ErpNetDocs/webclient/introduction/how-to/access-permission-field.md

    The following rules can be enforced:

-   * **Creators only** - the file will be visible to the person who uploaded it as well as to administrators
+   * **Creator only** - the file will be visible to the person who uploaded it as well as to administrators
    * **Internal users** - the file will be visible to all internal users
    * **Internal users + external users** - the file will be visible to all internal and external users.